Cemeteries

 Active Cemeteries

-The New Dubbo Cemetery, situated on the Golden Highway in East Dubbo, is the regions primary cemetery and provides a peaceful and respectful final resting place for your loved ones.
-Surrounded by established greenery, this lawn cemetery offers traditional burial plots, and tranquil spots for ashes, allowing families to honour cherished memories in a thoughtful manner.
+The New Dubbo Cemetery, situated on the Golden Highway in East Dubbo, is the primary cemetery for the region and provides a peaceful and respectful final resting place for your loved ones.
+Surrounded by established greenery, this lawn cemetery offers traditional burial plots and tranquil spots for ashes, allowing families to honour cherished memories in a thoughtful manner.
+Map for New Dubbo Cemetery is located here

-Dubbo Regional Council work with the Tubba-Gah People to manage the Tubba-Gah Aboriginal burial ground for ongoing use and the preservation of Aboriginal cultural heritage.
-Access to the Tubba-Gah Aboriginal Burial Ground is facilitated by the Dubbo Local Aboriginal Land Council.
-Information can be found on their website; Dubbo Local Aboriginal Land Council.
+Dubbo Regional Council works with the Tubba-Gah People to manage the Tubba-Gah Aboriginal Burial Ground for ongoing use and the preservation of Aboriginal cultural heritage.
+Access to the Tubba-Gah Aboriginal Burial Ground is granted through the Tubba-Gah (maing) Wiradjuri Aboriginal Corporation ICN (3287), as the Representative Corporation for the Tubba-Gah People of the Wiradjuri Nation.

 Inactive (Historic) Cemeteries